spiral/docs/docs/en/views/native.md

 # Views - Plain PHP

-You can use plain php files as your views without any compilation or cache layer.
-This engine enabled by default and available in the Web application skeleton.
+You can use plain php files as your views without any compilation or caching layer.
+This engine is enabled by default and is available in the Web application skeleton.

-## Create view
+## Creating view

-To create plain PHP view simply put file with `.php` extension into `views` directory.
-Template can be rendered by it's
+To create a plain PHP view, simply put the file with `.php` extension into the `views` directory.
+The template can be rendered by it's filename:
-filename:

 ```php
 <?php // test.php